snarlferb/u/README.md

   include 1000 up to 2048 units, and this determines how the glyphs will be scaled and rendered on different devices and at different sizes.
 The EM size is crucial for the font's rendering engine to map the designed glyphs to actual pixels or units on a display or printed page.

-  Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
-It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character, which is irrelevant, unless you're starting a printing press*

   Parsing vector and bitmap fonts follows a distinct process specific to the associated format used.
   When parsing a vector font such as TrueType or OpenType, the process involves deciphering structured